DSpace-Labs/DSpace7RestTutorial/preparation.md

 - Learn how to discover and understand the endpoints that are available in the API (everyone)
 - Learn how to authenticate as a user of the DSpace REST API (everyone)
 - Learn how to construct a simple application on top of the DSpace REST API (intermediate)
+- Learn the architecture and design principles of the REST API (everyone)
 - Learn how to code a new endpoint within the REST API (experienced DSpace developers)

 ## Installation Suggestions